Victoria

 Dr. Khan is the Lead Economist at Australian Industry Group (Ai Group), specialising in Productivity, Innovation, Climate Change, Big Data, and Machine Learning.
 He has worked across industry and academia practicing and teaching development, econometrics, and innovation.
 As Treasurer he is committed to helping build and foster professional development opportunities and networks for early career economists.

-Secretary - Saeideh Khosroshahi
+Secretary - Meg Elkins

-Office Bearer - Brendan Coates
+Office Bearer - Andrea La Nauze

-Office Bearer - Michael Coelli
+Office Bearer - Mehmet Ozmen

 Office Bearer - Anita Doraisami